About the Journal

 Aims and Scope

-The aim of the Journal is to provide information and facilitate the exchange of knowledge and of views among scientists from different fields, with a practical or theoretical interest for issues concerning Bioethics.
+The aim of the Journal is to provide and facilitate the exchange of knowledge and of views among scientists from different fields, with a practical or theoretical interest for issues concerning Bioethics and its interface with Technoethics/Digital Ethics.

 Peer Review Process